Palm Tree Species – A Variety of Shapes and Sizes

 indoor palm looks best when several stems are potted in a single

-container.
 The Parlor Palm thrives in moderate to bright

 light and high humidity.